About Green Teas and Matcha Green Tea

 Green tea is the virgin of tea manufacturing, the least processed, the freshest, and the youngest.

-Low in caffeine, high in antioxidants, rich in vitamins B and C, this grassy tea boasts a whole cocktail of health-giving constituents.
-The health benefits of this incredible plant, Camellia Sinensis, are the subject of a great number of medical studies.
+Low in caffeine, high in antioxidants, rich in vitamins B and C, this light, grassy tea boasts a whole cocktail of wellness support!
+The health benefits of this incredible plant, Camellia Sinensis, are the subject of a great number of medical studies presently.
+Scientists and Physicians are fascinated with all of the new data that is coming forth!
+It’s never been a better time to start drinking teas!

 Green teas, (for centuries the beverage of choice in Asia), are rapidly gaining popularity in the western world.
 It’s natural aroma and widely acclaimed health benefits make green tea appealing to both the tea lover and previously non-tea drinker.
-Due to our own personal appreciation for green teas we are striving to offer an ever-growing selection of very rare varieties of green teas in many forms, including many Michigan-grown ingredients in our blends.
-The aroma of these teas surpasses even the best black teas in subtlety and complexity.
+Due to our own personal appreciation for high quality Artisinal green teas, we are striving to offer an ever-growing selection of rare varieties, to include our own Traverse City-grown White Teas.
+Our award-winning signature blends include as many fresh, certified Organic and Demeter Biodynamic Michigan-grown ingredients as possible.
+The aroma of these teas surpasses anything you have ever experienced with regards to subtlety and complexity.

-When preparing green tea, it is important to use water below the boiling point and to carefully observe the recommended infusion time to avoid bitterness.
+When preparing green tea, it is important to use water below the boiling point and to stay near your pot while it is steeping.
 We recommend, at least initially, following the brewing instructions we provide with each tea.
 True tea quality is always judged in the cup~ so, at the end of the day, the best answer to specific steeping inquiries inevitably requires modification to your specific taste preference.
 It is your cup of tea, so enjoy it as you see fit!
 (More info. below picture…please read on~)

 The production of Green Tea